grafana/grafana/docs/sources/setup-grafana/installation/mac/index.md

 ---
 aliases:
   - ../../installation/mac/
-description: How to install Grafana OSS and Enterprise on macOS
+description: How to install Grafana OSS or Enterprise on macOS
 title: Install Grafana on macOS
 menuTitle: macOS
 weight: 600